-For a garden to be shared through Edinburgh Garden Partners, it is important for it to be easily accessible with sufficient sunlight, some space to grow fruit and vegetables, and access to water, but a willingness to share the space and work positively with a volunteer, is the most important thing.
+For a garden to be shared through Edinburgh Garden Partners, it is important for it to be easily accessible with sufficient sunlight, some space to grow fruit and vegetables, and access to water.
+But a willingness to share the space and work positively with a volunteer is the most important thing.

 People from all backgrounds and walks of life get involved with the supportive community of Edinburgh Garden Partners.
-Neither volunteers nor garden owners, need prior experience in gardening to form a partnership.
+Neither volunteers nor garden owners need prior experience in gardening to form a partnership.

-Edinburgh Garden Partners can help people to set up their plot, and they guide and support garden owners and volunteers, to establish a mutually beneficial partnership by making a written agreement, which sets healthy boundaries and shared expectations for what can be achieved.
+Edinburgh Garden Partners can help people to set up their plot, and they guide and support garden owners and volunteers to establish a mutually beneficial partnership by making a written agreement, which sets healthy boundaries and shared expectations for what can be achieved.

 The plots which partners share come in all shapes and sizes, from a single raised bed to a large tiered garden.
 Many volunteers and garden owners have developed and expanded their shared plot over multiple growing seasons, creating unique and really productive growing spaces.

 Edinburgh Garden Partners provides training opportunities in line with volunteers’ needs and interests, and there are lots of opportunities for people to get together and share seeds, plants, and ideas.
-They also run Garden SOS days, where a group of volunteers work together to transform a garden into a growing space.
+They also run Garden SOS days, where a group of volunteers works together to transform a garden into a growing space.

-Coordinating the partnerships allows Debs to see firsthand the difference these garden pairings can have, “Over the past two years in particular, many people have felt more isolated, and we are increasingly recognising the impacts of loneliness and isolation on our mental and physical health.
+Coordinating the partnerships allows Debs to see firsthand the difference these garden pairings can have, “Over the past two years in particular, many people have felt more isolated, and we are increasingly recognising the impacts of loneliness and isolation on our mental and physical health.”

 “Having a regular visit from a garden volunteer can help not only to bring a garden back to life, but also to have a greater sense of companionship, and feel more connected to the local community.
 One garden owner told us, ‘Doing the garden at times can be overwhelming, and knowing and having someone to share with, that has the same values, is comforting and definitely helps with mental health, especially as the seasons change.
-Being able to volunteer in the garden with Edinburgh Garden Partners has been the best, and it’s brilliant to see how others benefit, that’s important now, and for the future.’
+Being able to volunteer in the garden with Edinburgh Garden Partners has been the best, and it’s brilliant to see how others benefit, that’s important now, and for the future.’”

 “We think that these partnerships work so well as both sides have so much to offer.
 Garden owners are helping volunteers by providing them space to grow which can be hard to access in a city where lots of people live in tenement flats, and allotment waiting lists are long.
 Volunteers help garden owners to feel more positive about their garden space – and everyone enjoys a cup of tea and chat!”

-Edinburgh Garden Partners are pleased to have recently received another 3 years’ funding from the National Lottery Community Fund, which will allow them to carry on supporting the partnerships they work with, and to form more.
+Edinburgh Garden Partners is pleased to have recently received another 3 years’ funding from the National Lottery Community Fund, which will allow them to carry on supporting the partnerships they work with, and to form more.

-They also receive funding from Vegware Community Fund, and Edinburgh Integration Joint Board, which helps them to work with people from more diverse backgrounds across Edinburgh.
+They also receive funding from Vegware Community Fund and Edinburgh Integration Joint Board, which helps them to work with people from more diverse backgrounds across Edinburgh.